MrJBS/MyBigProject/README.md

 ## Klasses

 #### BatchGetHashesFromLocation
-Gets hashtags posted in a countries.
+Gets hashtags posted in a country
+.
 The output looks like ([Country: Hashtags]) <br>

 ###### Used metrics: